predictiveworks/cdap-spark/works-text/docs/POSTagger-sparkcompute.md

 # POS Tagger

 ## Description

-This machine learning plugin represents the building stage
+This machine learning plugin represents a transformation stage that requires a trained Spark NLP "Part-of-Speech model".
+This stage appends two fields to the input schema, one that contains the extracted terms per document, and another that contains their POS tags.

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.